 February Arrives – and Dry January is a Success!

 It’s now February, and while I have had a few drinks this month (I mean, we just had Superbowl Sunday after all), a month off from drinking allowed me to explore my relationship with alcohol and how I wanted to proceed with that relationship in the future.

 And this is coming from someone who is quite used to a glass of pinot in hand while she cooks dinner, and has an active social life that frequently has involved going to bars or events where alcohol is present.

-Health Benefits I Experienced During Dry January
+Health Benefits Experienced During Dry January

 I have a Fitbit that tracks my heart rate and my sleep patterns, and a smart scale that tracks my weight and body fat percentage.

 Overall, I lost about 4 pounds over 31 days, almost all of which was body fat, and spent more time in REM and deep sleep.

 Perhaps most exciting to me, though, was watching my resting heart rate improve by about 8 bpm over the course of the month.
 Research supports that lowering your resting heart rate can reduce your risk of mortality.

 Clearly, even short-term alcohol avoidance can have a positive impact on your health.
 I was surprised at the changes I encountered in just thirty-one short days.